junxit/us-congress-bills-116/metadata.md

 - Sen. Shaheen, Jeanne [D-NH] (S001181)
 - Sen. Murphy, Christopher [D-CT] (M001169)

+## Committees (1)

+- House — Oversight and Accountability Committee

 ## Actions

 - 2019-12-18 — Introduced in Senate
 - 2019-12-18 — Passed/agreed to in Senate: Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent.(consideration: CR S7165; text: CR S7163)
 - 2019-12-18 — Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent. (consideration: CR S7165; text: CR S7163)
+- 2019-12-19 — Message on Senate action sent to the House.
+- 2019-12-19 — Received in the House.
+- 2019-12-19 — Referred to the House Committee on Oversight and Reform.